Edgy, Aggressive Silicon Fuzz

 LED, DC power

-Allow about a couple months for us to get through
+Allow about 3 months for us to get through

 our list and make your pedal.